aldebaran/qibuild/doc/source/advanced/cfg/qiproject_xml_syntax.rst

 The names can be other projects in the same work tree, or the name of packages in a toolchain.

-The dependencies can be of two sorts:
+The dependencies can be of four sorts:

-* **buildtime**: a dependency that is used when compiling the package
+* **buildtime**: a dependency that is required when using the package for compiling, used when installing the project and generating re-distributable packages

 * **runtime**: a dependency that is required when running the executables of the package, used when installing the package.

+* **testtime**: a dependency that is required for testing the package

+* **host**: a dependency containing host tools.
+See :ref:`qibuild-host-tools`

 You can mix them using the ``buildtime="true"`` and ``runtime="true"``
 attributes: